artiso-solutions/CoVoX/poc/understanding/CustomCommands/README.md

 ```
 2. Run the application and say `OK SPEAKER`
 3. After the service voice responds, say `TURN ON THE LIGHTS`.
-4. Then service will respond `COMMAND TURN ON DETECTED`
+4. Then service will return the event defined in the `Completion Rules` of the given `Command`.
+   (You can also setup speech responses, or endpoint interaction..
+As you prefer).
 5. Have fun!